Maykon-fernanado/househack-os/README.md

-# House Hack OS: Architecting Machine Thought
+# House Hack OS: Architecting Machine Thought – The YAJPH Stack

 > House Hack OS is an experimental reasoning engine that simulates real estate investment decisions using a multi-agent architecture built on YAML, Python, and LLMs.
 It’s the first stack built for real-time, self-modifying thought.

 **"Build with agents.
 Think with reason.
 Decide with confidence."**

 House Hack OS is more than a real estate investment tool; it is an exploration into a new paradigm of computational reasoning.
-This project represents a foundational invention in how we organize and apply artificial intelligence to complex, human-centric decision-making.
+This project represents a **foundational invention** in how we organize and apply artificial intelligence to complex, human-centric decision-making.
+It introduces the **YAJPH Stack (pronounced "yah-gif")**, a novel architectural blueprint for AI-native applications that bridges human intent with autonomous machine intelligence.

-This document delves into the core philosophical tenets that underpin House Hack OS, detailing the invention and its implications.
+This document delves into the core philosophical tenets that underpin House Hack OS, detailing this invention and its profound implications for the future of software development.

 ## Try It Now — Simulate a Deal with ChatGPT